 All of the City's activities are reported in the governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
-The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic services it provides.
-Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future on services provided to the City's residents.
+The governmental funds financial statements provide a detailed short-term view of the City's general government operations and the basic services it provides.
+Governmental funds information may be useful in evaluating the City's short-term obligations.
 The relationship between governmental activities and governmental funds is reconciled in the financial statements.